SrivastavaLab/bwgtools/README.md

 all steps of the process:

 -   loading data into R
--   validating the data
--   combining data from different levels
+-   combining data from different replicates
 -   performing calculations

--   performing analyses and
--   creating figures
+At present the package allows each group of authors to obtain the datasets they will need to **begin** their analysis.

 Please [open an issue](https://github.com/SrivastavaLab/bwgtools/issues) if there is a feature you would like to see, or if you discover an error